schorij23/Weather-and-Parks-project/README.md

-THEN I am presented with information about the National Park and About the Weather THIS Application must use 2 different server-side APIs THE Application uses client-side store to store persistent data THIS Application uses modals insted doesn't use JS alerts, prompts, or confirms Application is interactive (accepts and responds to user input)
+THEN I am presented with information about the National Park and About the Weather THIS Application must use 2 different server-side APIs THE Application uses client-side store to store persistent data Application is interactive (accepts and responds to user input)

 ```